Jump to the next navigation bar : Jump to the page contents

 Administrative Law

-Administrative law combines the legal rules that deal with relations between the state bodies and persons, and administrative offenses as well.
-The main source of administrative law is the Code on Administrative Infractions.
+Administrative law combines the legal rules that deal with relations between the state bodies and persons.
+It is quite a new area of legal regulation.

-The newest invention is the system of the administrative courts, which are governed by rules set up in the Administrative Procedural Code of Ukraine.
+The newest invention is the system of the administrative courts, which are governed by rules set up in the Code of Administrative Adjudication of Ukraine.

 Criminal Law